 Reimink, J.R., Crow, C., Moser, D., Jacobsen, B., Bauer, A.M., Chacko, T. (2023).
 Quantifying the Effect of late bombardment on terrestrial zircons.
 Earth and Planetary Science Letters, 604, 118007.

 Mixon, E.M., Bauer, A.M., O’Neil, J., Rizo, H., Blum, T.B., Valley, J.W., Bonamici, C.B.
 (2023) Mechanisms for generating elevated zircon δ18O in Archean crust: Insights from the Saglek-Hebron Complex, Canada.
-Earth and Planetary Science Letteers, 624, 118443.
+Earth and Planetary Science Letters, 624, 118443.

 Mixon, E. E., Bauer, A.M., Blum, T.B., Valley, J.W., Rizo, H., O’Neil, J., Kitajima, K. Zircon Geochemistry from Earliest Evolved Terranes Records Coeval Stagnant- and Mobile-lid Tectonic Regimes.
-In press, PNAS, August 2024.
+Proceedings of the National Academy of Sciences, 121(39), e2405378121.

 2. The Rise of Atmospheric Oxygen